How to Manage Psoriasis and Exercise Safely

-- Decreases flare-ups by relieving stress
+- Decreases flare-ups by relieving stress.

-- Helps to relieve discomfort due to psoriatic arthritis
+- Relieves discomfort due to psoriatic arthritis.

-- Supports the body’s own natural detoxification processes
+- Supports the body’s own natural detoxification processes.

-- Promotes the production of endorphins, which increase your mood and relieve pain
+- Promotes the production of endorphins, which increase your mood and relieve pain.

 Problems arise when exercise is done without taking precautions to relieve the physical stress on the body.
 For example, if you wear clothing that does not allow the free flow of air to your skin, lesions may become irritated and flare up.